denoland/deno-kv-hackathon/README.md

 - Team size can be 1 person to 5 people
 - You cannot be on multiple teams
 - All code must be created during the event

-## How to Submit

-Create an issue on this repo.